saitamasahil/skyscraper/docs/CLIHELP.md

 #### unattend

-When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
-And it will also ask if you wish to skip existing game list entries.
-By using this flag Skyscraper will _always_ overwrite an existing game list and _never_ skip existing entries.
+Before a game list creation Skyscraper will check if it already exists and ask if you want to overwrite it, when neither `unattend` nor `unattendskip` are set.
+By setting this flag or `unattendskip` Skyscraper will overwrite an existing game list without confirmation question.
 This is useful when scripting Skyscraper to avoid the need for user input.
+Additionally, if this flag or `unattendskip` is set on the cache operations `purge:all` and `vacuum` you will _not_ get a confirmation question.
 Consider setting this in [`config.ini`](CONFIGINI.md#unattend) instead.

 #### unattendskip

-When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
-And it will also ask if you wish to skip existing game list entries.
-By using this flag Skyscraper will _always_ overwrite an existing game list and _always_ skip existing entries.
+Before a game list creation Skyscraper will ask if you want to skip existing game entries (i.e. not recreate from cache) in an existing game list, when neither `unattend` nor `unattendskip` are set.
+By setting this flag and not having set `unattend` Skyscraper will skip existing entries.
 This is useful when scripting Skyscraper to avoid the need for user input.
+This flag has no effect (i.e. an existing game list entry will be always recreated) when either

+- `unattend` is set or
+- you use the `--query` parameter or
+- the frontend generator does not support preserving a complete gameentry.

+If this flag or `unattend` is set on the cache operations `purge:all` and `vacuum` you will _not_ get a confirmation question.
 Consider setting this in [`config.ini`](CONFIGINI.md#unattendskip) instead.

 #### unpack